karenjex/pgodemo/README.md

 ### Slide 4: Crunchy Postgres for Kubernetes
 - Establish creditability with Operators and Kubernetes

-	> Containers Background:
+	> Containers Background
 	>   - For Crunchy, this journey began back in 2014 when containers were then called Cartridges.
 	>	- Started asking the question, "Can we and even should we run Postgres inside of containers?"
 	>   - If so, what would be the best practices for doing so…
 	>   - Around this same time is when Google released Kubernetes as an open source orchestrator for containers.
 	>   - At Crunchy, we recognized the value of Kubernetes and invested heavily in developing an Operator that will automate various life cycles of Postgres inside of Kubernetes.

-    > Operator Background:
+	> Operator Background
 	>   - In 2016, the development of the Operator officially began.
 	>   - After 1 year of development, the operator was released for GA in 2017 and has been evolving ever since.
 	>   - The Crunchy Operator is one of the first 3 operators ever developed.
 	>   - The Operator was built from many years of experience with the technology.
 	>   - In addition we listened closely our clients and how their and other development worlds were evolving.
 	>   - This great history, decades of experience, and observing the evolution of development and IT operations all serves as fuel for driving innovation in our Operator solution.

 ### Slide 5: Crunchy Postgres for Kubernetes
 - Determine exposure to Postgres, Kubernetes

+> - What is your experience with PostgreSQL today?
+> - Do you have any stateful applications deployed in Kubernetes?
+> - Have you used our Operator before?

 - Agenda or goals for the meeting.

-> What is your experience with PostgreSQL today?
-> Do you have any stateful applications deployed in Kubernetes?
-> Have you used our Operator before?

 ### Slide 6: Easy to Get Started
 > Show the GitHub Repository
 > Deploy the Operator

 ```
 oc apply -k kustomize/install
 oc get pods -n postgres-operator